Senate eyes R&D bill to counter China, bolster manufacturing

-The American Innovation and Competition Act is key to President Joe Biden’s infrastructure plans and headed toward crucial votes late Thursday.
-It’s also a test of whether the split 50-50 Senate can accomplish bipartisan achievements at a time when there’s pressure on Democrats to change the rules to push past obstruction and gridlock.
+The American Innovation and Competition Act is key to President Joe Biden’s infrastructure plans and was heading toward final passage despite some glitches late Thursday.
+It’s also a test of whether the split 50-50 Senate can accomplish bipartisan achievements when there’s pressure on Democrats to change the rules to push past obstruction and gridlock.

-Senators slogged through days of debates and amendments toward a possible final vote.
+Senators slogged through days of debates and amendments, but proceedings came to a standstill late Thursday.
+One Republican, Sen. Ron Johnson of Wisconsin, protested the rush to finish and insisted on more changes to the sprawling package.
+A few other Republicans joined him.

+By midnight senators huddled in the chamber to discuss next steps.
+Passage was still expected, but debate dragged into early Friday before a recess until later in the morning.

 A top Republican author, Sen. Todd Young of Indiana, characterized his underlying proposal — the Endless Frontier Act he co-authored with Senate Majority Leader Chuck Schumer — as part of the country’s history of innovation, like the moon landing or launch of the internet, that Washington needs to foster if America is to remain competitive.